Design Excellence Awards

 ArCH Juror Comments

-Award Two for the Hillcrest, Beverly Hills Historic Home Restoration
+Hillcrest, Beverly Hills Historic Home Restoration

 History, glamour, and old Hollywood.
-Kurt Krueger Architects was brought in to renovate the iconic Hillcrest Estate in Beverly Hills home.
+Krueger Architects was brought in to renovate the iconic Hillcrest Estate in Beverly Hills home.
 The home was originally built for silent film start Hobart Bosworth and his wife.
 Hollywood icon William Powell then purchased the home and contracted legendary architect James E. Dolena to transform the home into the Hollywood Regency style is exemplifies today.
 Albert Broccoli, the original producer of the James Bond films, and his wife Dana, lived in the home from 1969 to James’ death in 1996.
 Dana Broccoli sold the estate in 2004.

 “This is a major project for any Architect, involving millions of dollars and detailed requirements, functionality and administrative restrictions.
 Not for the faint of heart.
 The Architect added significant value to this project.”